 - Use instantly: Electrum-LTC doesn't need to download the whole blockchain, which is instead maintained on a tamper-proof, remote server.

-- Safe: Your unique twelve word pass-phrase and private keys are never sent to the Electrum-LTC servers.
+- Safe: Your unique secret phrase and private keys are never sent to the Electrum-LTC servers.
 All information received from the server is verified using Simplified Payment Verification (SPV).

 - Cold storage: Use Electrum-LTC to generate and manage your secure offline wallets, enabling you to take some or all of your funds completely offline.